my mission has been

 My writing career began when I wrote myself a role with my best friend Laury Marker.

 Our play, My Heart Belongs to Daddy, premiered at Lucille Lortel's White Barn Theatre in Westport, Ct.
-And had 3 more sold-out and critically acclaimed productions!
-Along the way, we worked with producer Dash Epstein and director Morton DeCosta (both Tony-Award winners).
+And had 3 more sold-out and critically acclaimed productions.

 Nora Ephron called my first screenplay, A Girl's Best Friend, "a brilliant premise and a wonderful screenplay."
-When she took the script to Sony and they passed on it, she told them, "You're idiots!
+When she took the script to "her people" at Sony and they passed on it, she told them, "You're idiots!
 Read it again!"
-God bless you, Nora!
+(God bless you, Nora Ephron, RIP)

 After taking a few decades off from serious acting, I made my way back to the stage last year when I wrote and performed Day of the Dead Daddy, my solo show.
 It premiered in NYC at The Chain Studio Theatre.
 This year, I was honored to be invited to perform my show (via Zoom) at The Marsh Theatre’s International Solo Show Festival where Day of the Dead Daddy won an Honorable Mention.
 I plan to bring the show to Edinburgh for their Fringe Festival next summer.